EarningsCall/earningscall-js/README.md

 ### Get Prepared Remarks and Q&A for a Single Quarter

 Prepared remarks and Q&A sections are key parts of earnings call transcripts that provide valuable insights to investors and analysts.

-	•	Prepared Remarks: This is the scripted portion at the start of the call where executives (like the CEO or CFO) summarize the company’s performance, financials, and outlook.
+* **Prepared Remarks:** This is the scripted portion at the start of the call where executives (like the CEO or CFO) summarize the company’s performance, financials, and outlook.
 It is pre-planned and polished.
-	•	Q&A: This follows the prepared remarks and is an unscripted session where analysts and investors ask questions, and company executives respond.
+* **Q&A:** This follows the prepared remarks and is an unscripted session where analysts and investors ask questions, and company executives respond.
 It often contains candid insights not covered in prepared remarks.

 Here's how you can retrieve the prepared remarks and Q&A for a single quarter.